rschristopher/ischristtrue.com/src/ancient-views/index.md

     This makes Kali the feminist icon we need today, in that she is a complex figure of many contrasting traits, all of which are equally worthy expressions of female strength—unapologetic because it doesn’t even consider that there could be anything to apologise for.

 While a sincere scholar of Hinduism could say this is a blatant misunderstanding of Kali, and of course that's true in the sense that Hinduism isn't exactly very *feminist*, but the symbolism of Kali is very clear.
-Perhaps it's the scholars that are misunderstanding Kali, especially if they can't explain why her image is suddenly so popular within the declining western culture.
+Perhaps it's the scholars that are misunderstanding Kali, especially if they can't explain why her image is suddenly so popular within the declining western culture (try explaining that without appealing to modern secularism as an ordering principle).

 Kali imagery is clearly demonic and completely unbounded by any pretense of goodness or truth.
 Try to articulate an honest truth claim about Kali that all cultures that worship Kali would agree with.